 Green tea contains natural antioxidants, known as catechins, which help the body burn fat when consumed over a period of time.
 Some research suggests that they help the liver break down complex materials, which in turn leads to the oxidation of fat.

 This does not mean you drink a pot or more of green tea a day.
 According to Dr. Mercola, green tea for weight loss is most effective when consumed during the first two hours after a meal.
-Evidence shows that a total dose of 300 mg EGCG will boost the oxidation of fat by 33 percent.
-However, it is possible to reach a point of diminished returns as a higher dose only boosts oxidation of fat by 20 percent.
+Evidence shows that a total serving of 300 mg EGCG will boost the oxidation of fat by 33 percent.
+However, it is possible to reach a point of diminished returns as a higher serving only boosts oxidation of fat by 20 percent.

 - Cardoso GA, Salgado JM, Cesar Mde C, Donado-Pestana CM.
 The effects of green tea consumption and resistance training on body composition and resting metabolic rate in overweight or obese women.
 J Med Food.
 2013 Feb;16(2):120-7. doi: 10.1089/jmf.2012.0062.
 Epub 2012 Nov 9.